OkkarMin/NTUCCC/module_1/README.md

 ### What is the scope of this challenge? :dart:

-**To develop web-application OR mobile-application and hosting it on cloud computing platform**
+**To develop WebApp OR MobileApp and hosting it on cloud computing platform**

 ### I haven't got a single idea to what I just read above :disappointed: